nning/transmission-rss/README.md

 Configuration
 -------------

 A yaml formatted config file is expected at `/etc/transmission-rss.conf`.
+Users can override some options for their transmission-rss instances by providing a config at `~/.config/transmission-rss/config.yml` (or in `$XDG_CONFIG_HOME` instead of `~/.config`).

 ### Minimal example